-The following table sets forth our selected historical financial data, which is derived from our audited financial statements, which have been prepared in accordance with U.S. GAAP.
+The following table sets forth our selected historical financial data, which is derived from our financial statements, which have been prepared in accordance with U.S. GAAP.
 The selected balance sheet data as of December 31, 2015 and 2016 and our selected statement of operations data for the years ended December 31, 2015 and 2016 is derived from our audited financial statements included elsewhere in this prospectus.
-The selected balance sheet data for the nine months ended September 30, 2016 and 2017 and the selected statement of operations data as of September 30, 2017 have been derived from our unaudited financial statements included elsewhere in this prospectus and have been prepared on the same basis as the audited financial statements.
-In the opinion of management, the unaudited data reflects all adjustments, consisting only of normal recurring adjustments, necessary for a fair statement of the financial information in those statements.
-Our historical results are not necessarily indicative of the results that should be expected in the future, and results for the nine months ended September 30, 2017 are not necessarily indicative of the results to be expected for the full year ending December 31, 2017 or any other future period.
 You should read this selected financial data in conjunction with, and it is qualified in its entirety by, reference to our historical financial information and other information provided in this prospectus including "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our audited financial statements and related notes included elsewhere in this prospectus.

-Year Ended December 31, Nine Months Ended September 30, 2015 2016 2016 2017 · (Una nudited) (in thousands, except share and per share data) Statement of Operations Data: Research and development expenses \$ 7,184 \$ 17,023 \$ 13,097 \$ 21,389 General and administrative expenses 2,463 3,733 2,809 4,781 Total operating loss 9,647 20,756 15,906 26,170 Financial expenses, net 13 15 (1) (52) Loss for the year \$ 9,660 \$ 20,771 \$ 15,905 \$ 26,118 Basic and diluted loss per ordinary share (1) \$ 1.53 \$ 3.30 \$ 2.53 \$ 4.15 Weighted average number of ordinary shares outstanding - basic and diluted 6, 290,242 5,290,242 6 ,290,242 6 ,290,244 Pro forma basic and diluted net loss per ordinary share (unaudited) (1)(2) \$ 1.77 \$ 2.23 Pro forma weighted average number of ordinary shares outstanding - basic and diluted (unaudited) (2) 1 1,735,067 11 ,735,069
+The historical results set forth below are not necessarily indicative of the results to be expected in future periods.

+Year Ended December 31,

+2015 20 2016

+exc (in thousands, except share and per share data)

+Statement of Operations Data:

+Research and development expenses \$ 7,184 \$ 17,023

+General and administrative expenses 2,463 3,733

+Total operating loss 9,647 20,756

+Financial expenses, net 13 15

+Loss for the year \$ 9,660 \$ 20,771

+Basic and diluted loss per ordinary share (1) \$ 2.76 \$ 5,94

+Weighted average number of ordinary shares outstanding - basic and diluted 3, ,494,579 3 3,494,579